ioannisa/SecuredAndroidPersistence/README.md

 | Double    | No                 | Yes                            |
 | String    | No                 | Yes                            |
 | Custom Objects (e.g., Data Classes) | No | Yes                  |

+#### Summary of DataStore Encryption

+In this section, you learned how to encrypt and manage DataStore preferences both synchronously and asynchronously, leveraging Kotlin coroutines or property delegation to simplify access.

 ---

 # EncryptionManager